MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/identify-models-authentication.md

 - NOCSH
 ms.collection:
   - M365-collaboration
 description: Learn about the different identity models for Microsoft Teams such as cloud-only and hybrid.
-Also learn about multi-factor authentication.
+Also learn about multifactor authentication.
 appliesto:
   - Microsoft Teams
 ms.custom: seo-marvel-mar2020